UCR-FSAE/Hardware-Interrupts-AM263x-CC/README.md

 ## Needed Software and Hardware

 ### Code Composer Studio
 This is an IDE that allows us to create code, compile, debug, as well use the syscfg file to adjust pinout configurations and MACROs for the board.
+NOTE: BE SURE TO ADD AM263x SITARA BOARD IN CHECK BOX ON INSTALL.
 [Link](https://www.ti.com/tool/CCSTUDIO#downloads)
 ### TMDSCNCD263 Control Card and Dock, Micro-USB, USB-C Power Cord
 This is all the hardware you need in order to properly use the control card.
 The micro-USB connects the board to your computer and how you flash code.
 The dock the TMDSCNCN263 connects to has to be powered through a USB-C conncetion.
 The board must be powered with about 5V and 3A.
 ### AM263x SDK